 Snow, fire, and even plum blossoms mean there’s plenty to see this month in Japan.
 The festivals are a pick-and-mix of purification rituals, seasonal celebrations, and playful family events.

-February is a month filled with winter wonderlands and locals are celebrating snow, oysters, and saying goodbye to fiery demons.
-If it’s the snow festivals you’re after, see our article on the best winter festivals of Japan.
+February is a month filled with winter wonderlands, and locals are celebrating snow and saying goodbye to fiery demons.
+If it’s the snow festivals you’re after, see our article on the best winter festivals in Japan.

-For events in Tokyo and the surrounding area, visit our event listings on Tokyo Cheapo.
+For events in Tokyo and the surrounding areas, visit our event listings on Tokyo Cheapo.

 Kansai events